Using Virtual Assistants for Customer Service Coverage

 Provide scripts and policies.
 Monitor tickets weekly.
 Offer feedback based on a small sample of exchanges.

-4. Is HIPAA compliance relevant for a VA?
+4. Is strict compliance relevant for a VA?

 Yes, if you process healthcare data.
-You need to make sure the VA follows HIPAA guidelines and sign BAAs if required.
+Ensure the VA follows required guidelines and sign agreements if necessary.

 5. How can I train a VA quickly?